-Glass shower doors look great when they’re new and clean but over time they can accumulate stains that become hard which can in-turn, look like a white haze.
+Glass shower doors look great when they’re new and clean but over time they can accumulate stains that become hard which can, in turn, look like a white haze.
 When it does affect the glass, the shower’s attractiveness starts to fade.

 Why Hazy Spots Appear

 Those white, hazy spots you see on the surface of your glass shower are caused by a build-up of minerals found in your water.
-When droplets of hard water evaporate or dry on the glass surface, alkaline and other minerals are left behind, forming what you now see as white stains.
+When droplets of hard water evaporate or dry on the glass surface, alkaline and other minerals left behind, forming what you now see as white stains.
 On vertical surfaces, these spots look like overlapping shingles or scales.
-Thus, they are often referred to as “lime scale.”
+Thus, they often referred to as the “lime scale.”

-Lime scale is problematic for a lot of reasons.
-But in the bathroom, these dried up minerals give residues of soap something extra to stick to, causing the build-up of soap scum to occur much faster.
+Limescale is problematic for a lot of reasons.
+But in the bathroom, these dried-up minerals give residues of soap something extra to stick to, causing the build-up of soap scum to occur much faster.
 And we all know how menacing soap scum is.
-A combination of minerals, fatty acids, and body oils gives soap scum its familiar filmy or crusty lather and the ability to stick to marble, tile, and glass like super glue.
+A combination of minerals, fatty acids, and body oils gives soap scum its familiar filmy or crusty lather and the ability to stick to marble, tile, and glass-like superglue.

-How to Remove Water Stains
+How to Remove Remove Water Stains From Glass

 But don’t lose hope because effective lime scale cleaning methods do exist.